spraakbanken/sparv-pipeline/docs/developers-guide/sparv-classes.md

 ## AnnotationAllSourceFiles
 Regular annotation but the source filename must be specified for all actions.
-Use as input to an annotator function to require the specificed annotation for every source file in the corpus.
+Use as input to an annotator function to require the specified annotation for every source file in the corpus.

 **Arguments:**